 Come Here Often?

-Even with everything that’s going on, one thing remains the same: we all still have to eat to survive, and we’re all trying to stick to our normal eating habits as much as humanly possible.
 Ask them about their favorite foods.
 How do they prepare them?
 What does the dish consist of?
 Do they like to drink anything specific with their food?
 You can also ask them about the traditional recipes of their country.
 What is the most popular food in their area?
 Are they a fan, or could they do without seeing it again?
+This may give you some fun ideas for new dishes to try out as well!

 Movies, Shows, or Videos?